Metadrop/behat-contexts/README.md

   no cookies loaded'.
 Add here cookies when they can't be managed at the server side.
 - **cookies_third_party_domains_ignored**: List of domains reported that contains potential cookies loaded but they can be ignored because no cookies are being loaded.
+- **cookies_third_party_domains_included**: List of domains that are not present in the default list of domains checked by the context, and is needed to be checked those sites are not loading cookies by iframes.

 Example configuration: